athx09/Rihal-/README.md

 # Rihal-A Saudi Tourism Advisor

+ ##Overview
-RIHAL is a web application designed to provide an integrated tourist plan for individuals visiting the Kingdom of Saudi Arabia.
+RIHAL is a platform designed to provide an integrated tourist plan for individuals visiting the Kingdom of Saudi Arabia.
 The application offers a range of features to enhance the travel experience, including budget analysis, comprehensive information on tourist attractions, and booking services.

  ## Technologies Used
 The RIHAL project was developed using the following technologies: